nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 8.2 In-place upgrade

-Alternatively, you can manually upgrade the X-Road Sidecar packages from 6.25.0 to 6.26.0 version while the Docker container is running by following the steps below:
+Alternatively, you can manually upgrade the X-Road Sidecar packages from 6.25.0 to 6.26.0 version without removing the container where the Security Server Sidecar is currently running by following the steps below:

 1. Create a backup of the Security Server sidecar configuration via the Admin UI and download the tar file to a safe location.